asdftd/route-decorators-api/README.md

     `npm install reflect-metadata --save`

-    and import it somewhere in the global place of your app before any service declaration or import (for example in `app.ts`):
+    and import it somewhere in the global place of your app before any decorator usage or import (for example in `app.ts`):

     `import "reflect-metadata";`